 Most laws about robotics and artificial intelligence (often used interchangeably) are quite contradictory to each other.
-Let’s look at 9 of these rules about robotics and artificial intelligence that clash with each other and make it harder to regulate robots and artificial intelligence.
+Let’s look at 9 of these rules about robotics and artificial intelligence that clash with each other and make it challenging to regulate robots and artificial intelligence.

 Asimov’s Laws